Chapter 8 : Wicked Witches

 “Weren’t you about to ask me something?”
 Olivia asked sweetly.

 “Oh, for Merlin’s sake!
 James, will you go to the ball with me?”
 Olivia asked impatiently.
-Sebastian’s eyes snapped back up, spitting fire as he looked incredulously at Olivia and then, fearfully, turning to James, who couldn’t do anything but nod.
+Sebastian’s eyes snapped back up, spitting fire as he looked incredulously at Olivia and then turned to James, who nodded quite stoically.

 Olivia clapped cheerfully and turned to Rose and Sebastian.
 She looked expectantly, as if she was saying ‘told you it would work’.
 Rose didn’t know whom she was angrier with: Olivia for treating both James and Sebastian this way, James for being stupid enough to fall for it, or Sebastian for actually caring!

 But before Rose could decide on any of this, Sebastian turned his entire body toward her, placing one hand on the table in front of her and the other on the back of her chair, effectively demanding her attention.
 For a moment, Rose’s eyes widened just by his proximity.
-He was rather… hot.
+It was rather… sexy.

 Lily and Olivia had been seeing this from day one, she guessed.

-“Rose Weasley, will you do me the honour of taking you to the Christmas Ball?”
+“Rose Weasley, will you do me the honour of going to the Christmas Ball with me?”
 He asked confidently and with some kind of ardour in his eyes.

 Without granting the others one look, Rose stared right back into Sebastian’s eyes and said yes.